I have been an online writer for over six years. I am a composer, musician, and a passionate advocate for the arts.

 Beethoven's 3rd Symphony was a landmark instrumental work for its time.
 Titled Eroica, which means heroic, the 3rd Symphony looks to capture heroic ideals or the ideals that a hero should possess.

 Each movement of the symphony represents one of the heroic ideals Beethoven believed was essential in creating a true hero.
 A lot of the heroic ideals in this symphony deal with overcoming the odds.
 This was something that Beethoven related to on a very personal level due to his continued hearing loss while trying to be a successful composer.

 The first movement of the symphony focuses on the hero's triumph over adversity; the second movement focuses on the death of the hero and later overcoming loss; the third movement focuses on the adventures of the hero, and the fourth movement focuses on the hero's work towards improving the world for the benefit of humanity.

-Looking into the events leading up to the writing of this symphony, and at events current to Beethoven's time further support the argument that Beethoven's 3rd Symphony is about the ideals of a hero.
+Looking into the events leading up to the writing of this symphony and at events current to Beethoven's time further supports the argument that Beethoven's 3rd Symphony is about the ideals of a hero.